Through Times of War

 Through Times of War is the first studio album by Norwegian black metal band Keep of Kalessin, released on April 27, 1997 through Avantgarde Music.
 The album shows a combination of fast, dark and epic black metal.
-The band went on to embrace more elements from the thrash metal genre, receiving even more widespread appeal.
 It was re-released through World War III in 2002, by Avantgarde Music a second time in 2006 and by Snapper that same year.
 Peaceville Records is known to re-release this album as a digipak in 2007.